 Joshua Kazam has served as a member of our board of directors since November 2017.
-Mr. Kazam served as our President from November 2017 until June 2018.
+Mr. Kazam is one of our co-founders and served as our President from November 2017 until June 2018.
 He was a founder of Kite and served as a member of Kite's board of directors from Kite's inception in June 2009 until October 2017.
 Mr. Kazam also served as Kite's President until September 2010.
 In June 2009, Mr. Kazam co-founded Two River Consulting, LLC, a life-science consulting and investment firm.
 Since October 2005, he has also served as an officer and director and is the co-owner of Riverbank Capital Securities, Inc., a FINRA member broker dealer.
 From 2002 to 2004, Mr. Kazam served as the Director of Investment Management for the Orion Biomedical Fund, a private equity fund focused on biotechnology investments.
-Mr. Kazam has served on the board of directors of Capricor Therapeutics, Inc., a publicly reporting biotechnology company, since May 2005, and Vision Path, Inc. (d/b/a Hubble Contacts) since May 2016 and Kronos Bio, Inc. since June 2017.
+Mr. Kazam has served on the board of directors of Capricor Therapeutics, Inc., a publicly reporting biotechnology company, since May 2005, and Vision Path, Inc. (d/b/a Hubble Contacts) since May 2016, Kronos Bio, Inc. since June 2017 and Platinum Eagle Acquisition Corp., a blank check company formed for the purpose of effecting a business combination with one or more businesses, since January 2018.
 Mr. Kazam served on the board of directors of Velcera, Inc. from 2003 until it was acquired by Perrigo Company plc in 2013.
 He is also the co-founder and has served on the board of directors of Veterinary Prime, Inc. since its inception in February 2015 and has served as the President of Desert Flower Foundation since June 2016.
 Mr. Kazam received his bachelor's degree in Entrepreneurial Management from the Wharton School of the University of Pennsylvania and is a Member of the Wharton School's Undergraduate Executive Board.
 Our board of directors believes Mr. Kazam's expertise and experience in the life sciences and venture capital industries and his educational background provide him with the qualifications and skills to serve on our board of directors.